 We consider we have the above concentration process, we would like to determine the evolution process.
 Then we have the following relation:

 $$ C_{i}(t + 1) = C_{i - 1}(t)q + C_{i + 1}(t)p + (1 - q - p) C_{i}(t) $$This defines a Markov process, see Markov Processes, where the value of a certain timestamp depends on the previous ones.
 We can also interpret this as a certain recurrence relation.
+This is often used to model Brownian Motions.
 We observe that the difference of

 $$ C_{i}(t + \Delta t) - C_{i}(t) = \frac{p' - q'}{2} (C_{i + 1}(t) - C_{i - 1}(t)) + \frac{p' + q'}{2}(C_{i + 1}(t) - 2C_{i}(t) + C_{i - 1}(t)) $$If we consider the limit $\Delta t \to 0$ then we have that